ff-ultima/ff-ultima.github.io/docs/getting-started.md

 ### Why user.js?

 Freedom of choice.
 While many CSS themes can go far and beyond, a lot of the time they leave the user stuck with one way, one look, take it or leave it.
-That isn't the case for FF Ultima.
+That isn't the case for this one.

 Using the user.js approach, by query of preferences in the about:config page, makes it a lot easier for you and any other person to quickly switch between different layouts or toggle one style on/off.
 While the alternative would be you having to close Firefox, edit theme files manually, maybe swap one file for another, *every time* you want to change how something looks.

 User.js makes the Creation & Use of different layouts much easier to manage.
 Where `navbar.autohide` wont interfere with `bookmark.autohide`, and `sidebar.autohide` wont interfere with `tabs.vertical.hide`.
 And if you just don't want to see window controls right now...
 Turn `ultima.disable.windowcontrols.button` `on` and keep browsing.
+It's convenient.

-For those who want to create Firefox themes, its helpful for organizing the functionality of certain preferences like sidebery.autohide all in one place.
-A lot of FF Ultima's settings can be easily copied into your own themes without the moz preference query.
+And for those who want to create Firefox themes, when browsing the source you'll notice alot of the functionalities are indexed and organized by "setting".
+So seperating them and even copying them is a lot easier.
+And a lot of the themes features can definitely be copied into your own theme without the moz preference query.